(previously known as Holochila nitens)

 These Caterpillars are green with a cream dorsal line, cream mottling generally, and dense hairy sides.

-The caterpillars rests under a leaf near the base by a vein, where it is well camouflaged.
+The caterpillar rests under a leaf near the base by a vein, where it is well camouflaged.

 The pupa is green with a cream dorsal line and brown patches.
 Its length is about 1 cm.
 It is usually attached to the underside of a leaf of its foodplant.